Tribulation

 There is no grammatical reason to believe this prophecy would occur thousands of years from when Messiah spoke.
 There is no mention of “after many years,” or “in the distant future,” or even symbolically “after many days.”
 He did not say the temple would be destroyed and then destroyed again.

 The “Dome of the Rock” would still need to be demolished.
-A new temple would need to be built, and that in violation of the New and Everlasting Covenant.
+A new temple would need to be built and violates the New and Everlasting Covenant.
 Then, that temple would have to be destroyed, again!

 This passage is still in the context of the entirety of Matthew 24, regarding the armies encompassing Jerusalem, the Saints getting outta Dodge, and the destruction of the temple.